Board

 PR-Officer (website): Mads Perner (University of Copenhagen)

-Mads L. Perner is a social and economic historian and a PhD fellow at the Danish National Archives and the University of Copenhagen, where he is affiliated with the Link-Lives project.
+Mads V. Perner is a social and economic historian and a PhD fellow at the Danish National Archives and the University of Copenhagen, where he is affiliated with the Link-Lives project.
 His project examines gender-specific, socio-economic and intergenerational inequalities in child mortality in 19th century Denmark.
 Previous work has focused on the history of cholera in Denmark, residential segregation in 19th century cities, as well as the demographic consequences of war in the 17th century.
 His main research interests include historical demography, methods of record linkage, as well as the use of spatial and quantitative methods in historical research.

 Previous board members: